Solar Panels Ontario (2026): Costs, Rebates & Installation Guide

 What’s Driving Solar Growth?

-15. Conclusion: Is Solar the Way to Go?
+15. Conclusion: Is Solar Worth It in Ontario?

 Ontario features enough sunshine to enable you to offset 100% of your energy needs.
 This can be done even with a system as small as 8 to 9 kW.
 The return on investment period is relatively short and the quality of solar panels installed in Canada is high.
 Obtaining all the permits takes time, but this is an easy part and can also be done by the solar installer themselves.
 Most Canadian provinces, and Ontario especially, allow you to connect your power system to the net metering program.
 On top of this, you can enjoy additional benefits and an even shorter return on investment period by tuning your energy use around time of use tariffs.